herrhotzenplotz/gcli/HACKING.md

 When you now run make the compilers will be chosen appropriately.
 The test suite will not work when cross-compiling.

+If needed you may have to set the values of

+  - `EXEEXT`
+  - `OBJEXT`
+  - `LIBEXT`

+This is the case on undetected Windows systems.
+It should be possible to build gcli under cygwin this way.

 ## Tests